 - Interventions for reducing fear of childbirth: A systematic review and meta-analysis of clinical trials

 - Fear of childbirth, postnatal post-traumatic stress disorder and midwifery care

 - Fear of childbirth: Understanding the causes, impact and treatment

-If you think a different question is more relevant, submit your question and create a list of studies on it.
-If approved, your question will appear on the right so that readers of this question will see your question.
+If you think a different question is more relevant or a more narrow question is better, submit your question and create a list of studies on it.
+If approved, your question will appear on the right under "Related Questions to Consider" so that readers of this question will see your question.

 Summaries of Studies

 Add a Specific Study to List Save this List

 The study was submitted.
 If approved, it will be added to this list.